-On April 26, 2007, TransCanada's Board of Directors declared a quarterly dividend of \$0.34 per share for the quarter ending June 30, 2007 on the outstanding common shares.
-This is the 175th consecutive quarterly dividend paid by TransCanada and its subsidiary on the common shares.
-It is payable on July 31, 2007 to shareholders of record at the close of business on June 29, 2007.
+On April 26, 2007, TCPL's Board of Directors declared a quarterly dividend for the quarter ending June 30, 2007 in an aggregate amount equal to the quarterly dividend to be paid on July 31, 2007 by TransCanada Corporation (TransCanada) on the outstanding common shares at the close of business on June 29, 2007.
+The Board also declared regular dividends on TCPL's preferred shares.

-Directors also approved the issuance of common shares from treasury at a two per cent discount under TransCanada's Dividend Reinvestment and Share Purchase Plan for the dividend payable July 31, 2007.
-The Company reserves the right to alter the discount or return to purchasing shares on the open market at any time.
+TransCanada's Board of Directors also approved the issuance of common shares from treasury at a two percent discount under TransCanada's Dividend Reinvestment and Share Purchase Plan for the dividend payable July 31, 2007.
+TransCanada reserves the right to alter the discount or return to purchasing shares on the open market at any time.
+TCPL preferred shareholders may reinvest their dividends to obtain TransCanada common shares.